fangli-DX3906/fangli-DX3906.github.io/_pages/about.md

 ---

-I'm a Ph.D. candidate at the [Department of Economics](https://www.ualberta.ca/economics/index.html), [University of Alberta](https://www.ualberta.ca/index.html), Canada.
+I'm a Ph.D. candidate in the [Department of Economics](https://www.ualberta.ca/economics/index.html) at the [University of Alberta](https://www.ualberta.ca/index.html), Canada.
 My research interest are in applied macroeconimcs and dynamic stochastic general equilibrium (DSGE) models.
-My current research focuses firm's investment and dividend distributing behavior, SVAR estimation, and DSGE modelling.
+My current research focuses firm's investment and dividend distribution behavior, SVAR estimation, and DSGE modeling.

 I am very fortunate to be advised by [Prof. Marco Brianti](https://sites.google.com/site/marcobriantieconomics/) from Department of Economicsat the University of Alberta.
 I received the MS in Economics from the [Xiamen University](https://www.xmu.edu.cn) and BS in Finance from [Wuhan University](http://www.whu.edu.cn).
 I was a Ph.D. student from University of Delaware from transferred to UoA.